R-Lum/Luminescence/Branch_WorkTracking.md

 * Add documentation
 * Add news

+## `convert_Concentration2DoseRate()`
+* Add function to package
+* Add integrity tests + RLum.Results return
+* Slight code polish
+* Add alternative template output if input is missing
+* Add docu from Svenja and Martin >> reformat
+* Add further mandatory documentation
+* Add running example
+* TODO: add unit tests

 # NEWS (to be added)

+* Add new function `convert_Concentration2DoseRate()` by Svenja Riedesel and Martin Autzen.
+This function converts radionuclide concentrations (K in %, Th and U in ppm) into dose rates (Gy/ka).
+Beta dose rates are also attenuated for the grain size.
+Beta and gamma dose rates are corrected for the water content.

 * `BaseDateSet.Conversion`, `Cresswelletal2019` was changed to `Cresswelletal2018`.
 The corresponding function `scale_GammaDose()` was updated.